RemcoVanDeelen/Destined-2022/Guide.md

       Deals minor damage to single target and grants them the 'weakened' status effect.
       Increasing any damage taken by them.
       If the target already has the effect, increases its duration.
-      {Increases damage dealt and decreases cooldown by 1}
+      {Increases damage dealt and decreases cool-down by 1}
       Cool-down: 3

 - Agility \[passive]

-      Increases the players 'speed' stat by 4 while equipped.
+      Increases the players 'speed' statistic by 4 while equipped.
       Cannot be used in combat.
       Cool-down: N/A